 8.2 This Agreement may be terminated by either Party with immediate effect from the time at which such notice is given if:

-8.2.3 the other Party has committed material breach of its obligations under this Agreement (whether or not, for the avoidance of doubt, such breach would otherwise be a repudiatory breach) and (where such breach is capable of remedy) fails to remedy such breach within 28 days after receiving notice requiring the same to be remedied.
+8.2.3 the other Party has committed a material breach of its obligations under this Agreement (whether or not, for the avoidance of doubt, such breach would otherwise be a repudiatory breach) and (where such breach is capable of remedy) fails to remedy such breach within 28 days after receiving notice requiring the same to be remedied.

 Esken claimed Stobart Capital had failed to do any meaningful work under the management agreement and that this allowed it to terminate under clause 8.2.3 for material breach of its obligations (including its obligation to perform the services under the management agreement and exercise all due skill, care and diligence in accordance with good market practice).